mylamke/SQL-Explore-Ecommerce-Dataset/README.md

 <div id='cau7'/>

 ## 7.Conclusion

+- This is the author's opportunity to learn about the marketing industry and the customer journey through this e-commerce dataset

-In analyzing the e-commerce dataset using BigQuery, the author delved into various aspects of customer behavior, sales patterns, and business performance.
-The dataset provided a comprehensive view of transactions and user engagement, enabling the author to derive actionable insights.
-Several key takeaways emerged from the author's exploration.
+- In analyzing the e-commerce dataset using BigQuery, the author understands customer behavior through the bounce rate, transaction, revenue, visit, and purchase.

-Firstly, the author observed fluctuations in sales and revenue across different periods.
-Peaks and troughs might be attributed to seasonality, promotions, or external factors.
-Identifying these trends can help the business plan inventory, marketing campaigns, and resource allocation more effectively.
-Secondly, calculating conversion rates allowed the author to gauge the effectiveness of the website's user experience and sales funnel.
-The business can implement improvements to enhance the conversion process by identifying potential drop-off points.
-Following that, the exploration of user activity sheds light on how engaged customers are with the platform.
-Understanding metrics such as average transactions per user and session duration can guide strategies to increase user engagement.
-Lastly, by examining referral sources, the author gained insights into which marketing channels drive traffic and sales.
+- The author gained insights into which marketing channels drive traffic and sales by examining referral sources.
 Investing resources in effective channels and optimizing underperforming ones can improve marketing ROI.

-In conclusion, exploring the e-commerce dataset on BigQuery unearthed a wealth of insights critical for strategic decision-making.
-The business can optimize operations, enhance customer experiences, and drive revenue growth by leveraging these insights.
+- In conclusion, exploring the e-commerce dataset on BigQuery unearthed a wealth of insights critical for strategic decision-making to help the business can optimize operations, enhance customer experiences, and drive revenue.